Coalesce (band): Live performances

 Coalesce's live performances were known for their dangerous and volatile nature.
 The band destroyed their gear and typically ended their shows throwing it all over the stage, and when fights broke out they kept playing.
 During Coalesce's first tours, Steineger and Hilt played with Hindu clothes.
-The former had the most erratic behaviors, thrusting his guitar without a pick to play it and masturbating at the end of some performances.
+The former had the most erratic behaviors, thrusting his guitar without a pick to play it.
 Some attendants, especially straight edge people, tried to attack and start arguments with the band members because of their lyrics, particularly with Ingram.

 Legacy

 Coalesce is often considered a pioneer of mathcore and one of the genre's most influential bands.
 Many artists have cited Coalesce as an influence or have expressed their admiration for them, including Norma Jean, Josh Scogin, Every Time I Die, Frank Iero of My Chemical Romance, Ben Weinman of The Dillinger Escape Plan, Tim McIlrath of Rise Against, Cult of Luna, James Hart of Eighteen Visions, Don Clark of Demon Hunter and Training for Utopia, The Ocean, Greg Kubacki of Car Bomb, Knut, Rob Fusco of Most Precious Blood, War from a Harlots Mouth, Chris Tzompanakis of Skycamefalling and Curran Reynolds of Today Is the Day.